18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 HIGH PERFORMANCE

 Prefab techniques, like using structural insulated panels (SIPs), are excellent for building zero energy and zero carbon homes.
 Factory built components can be precise and extremely well insulated.
 Therefore, they demand less energy than traditional stick-built, and have lower CO2 emissions.
+As a bonus, airtight construction limits outdoor pollutants and noise.
+And panelized designs demonstrate remarkable resilience in the face of high wind loads.

 LESS WASTE